Image reconstruction with the JWST Interferometer: Conclusions

 \section{Conclusions}

-We have presented \dorito, an image reconstruction pipeline for recovering complex scenes from \ac{niriss}/\ami observations.
-This has recovered diffraction-limited images, which are consistent with the highest-quality ground-based and space-based images of the same targets and of a generally improved quality compared to published results from the same data.
+This paper has presented \dorito, an image reconstruction pipeline for recovering complex scenes from \ac{niriss}/\ami observations.
+It has demonstrated recovery of diffraction-limited images, which are consistent with the highest-quality ground-based and space-based images of the same targets and of a generally improved quality compared to published results from the same data.

-As its mask holes are relatively large given their separations, \ami passes a great deal of Fourier modes to the interferogram and the image reconstruction problem is not nearly so underconstrained when working with forward-modelling the full $u$-$v$ plane as it is when only working with the 21 baselines.
+As the mask holes are relatively large given their separations, \ami passes a large number of Fourier modes to the interferogram and the image reconstruction problem is not nearly so underconstrained when working with forward-modelling the full $u$-$v$ plane as it is when only working with the 21 baselines.
 In general, we have been able to deconvolve acceptable images of the moderate-contrast sources presented in this paper without regularisation at all, and have only noted modest benefits from adding these terms in.
-We expect this to become more important at high contrast (where the signal-to-noise ratio is lower) and for very complex scenes with high spatial frequency detail (where it is necessary to paint in more Fourier modes).
+We expect regularisation to become more important at high contrast (where the signal-to-noise ratio is lower) and for very complex scenes with significant high spatial frequency detail (where it is therefore necessary to incorporate more Fourier modes).

-As noted by \citet{DeFurio2025}, the frequent wavefront sensing measurements taken by \ac{jwst} make it possible in principle to do calibrator-free interferometry.
+As noted by \citet{DeFurio2025}, the frequent wavefront sensing measurements taken by \ac{jwst} make it possible --- in principle --- to do calibrator-free interferometry.
 With a drift rate of $<10$\,nm rms per 48\,h \citep{Lajoie2023}, aside from tilt events it is likely that our gnosis of the wavefront at any point in time is almost as good as would be achieved with a point source reference in the absence of any other information.
 While for the time being we recommend CAL-SCI or CAL-SCI-CAL observing sequences in line with the \ac{jwst} proposal requirements, we recommend benchmarking this option as a step towards significantly reducing the time overheads and constraints required for \ami observations.